php-dev-br/laravel-doc-pt-br/telescope.md

 ### HTTP Client Watcher

 The HTTP client watcher records outgoing [HTTP client requests](http-client.md) made by your application.

 <a name="job-watcher"></a>

 ### Job Watcher

 The job watcher records the data and status of any [jobs](queues.md) dispatched by your application.

 <a name="log-watcher"></a>

 ### Log Watcher

 The log watcher records the [log data](logging.md) for any logs written by your application.

-By default, Telescope will only record logs at the `error` level and above.
-However, you can modify the `level` option in your application's `config/telescope.php` configuration file to modify this behavior:

-    'watchers' => [
-        Watchers\LogWatcher::class => [
-            'enabled' => env('TELESCOPE_LOG_WATCHER', true),
-            'level' => 'debug',
-        ],

-        // ...
-    ],

 <a name="mail-watcher"></a>

 ### Mail Watcher

 The mail watcher allows you to view an in-browser preview of [emails](mail.md) sent by your application along with their associated data.
 You may also download the email as an `.eml` file.

 <a name="model-watcher"></a>

 ### Model Watcher

 The model watcher records model changes whenever an Eloquent [model event](eloquent.md#events) is dispatched.
 You may specify which model events should be recorded via the watcher's `events` option:

     'watchers' => [
         Watchers\ModelWatcher::class => [